 Ms. Woosley provided an overview of the Department and highlighted the services offered as part of the Early Childhood Care and Education Program.
-She noted that almost 12,000 children from ages 0 to 12 were assisted annually and that said assistance allowed for Caregivers to continue working and/or attending school.
+She noted that almost 12,000 children from ages 0 to 12 were assisted annually and that said assistance allowed for Caregivers to continue working and/or attend school.
 It was stated that priority was given to Children with disabilities, were homeless, and under the supervision of Child Protective Services or Foster Care.
 New Programs added in FY 2015 were highlighted and it was noted that said Programs were implemented to reduce the impact of emotional trauma and behavioral disabilities resulting from Mental Health challenges and to offer career opportunities for low income families.

 Ms. Woosley spoke on the VITA and Ambassador Programs.
 As it relates to the VITA Program, it was noted that said Program saved Taxpayers over \$8 Million last year on preparation Fees.
 It was reported that funding for the Ambassador Program was doubled in order to increase Student participation.
 She stated that in FY 2015, 120 Interns worked with 80 different Employers.
 Of these Interns, 33% were the first to attend College and 44% attended local colleges.
 At this time, Ms. Woosley showed the Mayor and Council a video highlighting Ambassadors in Action.
-It was noted that Participants were more likely to return to San Antonio to live and work.

-It was noted that the Department reallocated Funding and Re-aligned Programs based on the relocation of Mission Trails Residents and findings of the Diverse and Dynamic Neighborhood Task Force.
-Ms. Woosley stated that said would allow for the Department to develop a Fair Housing Counseling Team that would assist Individuals experiencing to financial instability, housing challenges due emergency relocation, or from discrimination.
+It was reported that the Department reallocated Funding and Re-aligned Programs based on the relocation of Mission Trails Residents and findings of the Diverse and Dynamic Neighborhood Task Force.
+Ms. Woosley stated that the Department would develop a Fair Housing Counseling Team that would assist Individuals experiencing housing challenges due to financial instability, emergency relocation, or discrimination.
 She noted that a key element was financial counseling and that Counselors were available at various locations to include Community Centers, Neighborhood Places, and at the San Antonio Public Library.
 It was noted that Counselors would provide information on how to reduce debt, avoid predatory lending, and save money.

 In the area of Homelessness, it was noted that services focused on preventing homelessness.
 Programs available to assist with this goal include the Mayor's Challenge on Veteran Homelessness.
-Ms. Woosley stated that the Program began in October 2014 with the intent of the Program was providing permanent housing options to 849 Homeless Veterans by December 2015.
-She highlighted Partnerships and Actions taken to day to include securing housing to 459 Participants.
+Ms. Woosley stated that the Program began in October 2014 with the intent of the Program to provide permanent housing options to 849 Homeless Veterans by December 2015.
+She highlighted Partnerships and Actions taken to date which include securing housing for 459 Participants.